 Understanding the rules will help you avoid scams and choose a reliable mover.
 One of the most important regulations is about the estimate.
 The Rights and Responsibilities publication explains that there is more than one kind of assessment, but regardless, all estimates must be based on a physical survey of the household good you want to transport.
 By visually inspecting the items to be moved, the company representative can create an accurate inventory of the shipment and devise an estimate of the cost.
 If you contact a mover that does not want to conduct the in-home walk-through, just go on to the next one on your list.

-Even though the FMCSA rules don’t apply to local moves (moves within the same state are exempt, and moves of less than 150 miles are usually considered local), you can use the same quality standards to find your mover, even in a hurry.
+Even though the FMCSA rules don’t apply to local moves (moves within the same state are exempt, and moves of less than 150 miles are usually considered local), you can use the same quality standards to find your mover, even when moving on short notice.
 That DOT motor carrier number is a sign of reliability, and if you investigate the mover on the FMCSA site and they haven’t done well, you can assume they won’t do better on a local move.

 But remember, the estimate you get will probably be different.
-Rather than estimating the shipment’s weight, the mover will give you a quote based on an hourly rate and how much time he thinks is necessary for your job.
+Rather than estimating the shipment’s weight, the short notice moving company will give you a quote based on an hourly rate and how much time he thinks is necessary for your job.
 Industry experts say that loading the contents of a three-bedroom house takes three movers about four hours.
 Unloading would add 3 hours, and that doesn’t include the packing, which would add another 6-8 hours.

 On average, a local move of around 10,000 pounds (enough for a three-bedroom home) will cost $1,000, but you should check local rates, and if you have any specialty items, the costs can add up quickly.
 Just moving a piano can be $400.